 How long does it take for a dental crown to settle in?

 Most patients take anywhere from two to four days to adjust to their new crown.
 It may feel different or uneven for the first few days, but you will adjust to it over time.
+We frequently recommend and place zirconia crowns which provide a superior fit and will feel comfortable relatively quickly when compared to other materials.

 Is having a crown painful?